AirPods: 4th generation

-Apple announced the AirPods 4 on September 9, 2024.
-They feature redesigned earbud control and speakers, the H2 chip, Bluetooth 5.3, IP54 dust resistance, and a smaller charging case that supports USB-C charging.
+Apple announced the fourth generation on September 9, 2024.
+They feature redesigned earbud control and speakers, the H2 chip, Bluetooth 5.3, IP54 dust and water resistance, and a smaller charging case with USB-C charging.
 A higher-end version features active noise cancellation and a charging case with a speaker for Find My tracking and compatibility with Qi and Apple Watch chargers.
-The charging case no longer has magnets to mount on MagSafe chargers due to its smaller size. iOS 26 added Live Translation with the active noise cancellation version when used with an iPhone that supports Apple Intelligence (Apple A17 chip or newer).
+The charging case no longer has magnets to mount on MagSafe chargers due to its smaller size. iOS 26 added Live Translation with the active noise cancellation version when used with an iPhone that supports Apple Intelligence (Apple A17 Pro chip or newer).

+The model numbers for the fourth-generation AirPods are A3053, A3050, A3054, A3056, A3055 and A3057.